xcart/xcart-docs/_pages/kb_en/users/editing_user_profile_fields.md

 published: true
 order: 300
 ---
 Managing customer accounts is a part of the overall {% link "user management" ref_3JDroIa2 %} performed by a store admin.
-A store admin in X-Cart can define what fields should be included into a customer profile, create new and manage existing customer accounts, as well as join the registered and anonymous accounts for the same customer if required.
+A store admin in X-Cart can define what fields should be included into a customer profile, create new and manage existing customer accounts, as well as merge the registered and anonymous accounts for the same customer if required.

 {% toc %}